yashLadha/Cool_Projects/README.md

 	Actually i face this problem a lot.
 So that's why i have add this
 4. zipper
 	1. This script creates backup of all the code and content of your project into different directory
+5. Zero file finder
+    1. This script searches your driver for files of size zero bytes